Tribes (video game series): Releases

+History

 Dynamix

 Starsiege: Tribes was released in December 1998.

 A single player version called Tribes Extreme began development shortly after the release of Starsiege: Tribes, but was abandoned before completion.

 Tribes 2 added additional vehicles (such as a two-person tank and a three-person bomber with a belly turret), weapons, and items.
 A few details of gameplay were changed; for instance, the original game made a player choose his load out while he was at a supply station (sometimes resulting in long lines to use the station), while the sequel required the player to choose his load out before he used the station.
 Tribes 2 also included many features to help its community of players: it included user profiles, interactive chat areas, and message boards.
 The initial release of Tribes 2 was plagued by bugs and slow performance on release.
 While a very stable build existed as late as 1 month before release, several changes were introduced in the last several weeks of development that compromised stability on most systems configurations.
 Several patches were released over the following year (first by Dynamix, later by GarageGames) to address these issues, including a day 0 patch that had to be run after installation before the game could be played.